musiKk/plyj/README.md

 plyj
 ====

 plyj is a Java parser written in Python using PLY.
-It has the awesome [PLY] as it's sole dependency.
+It has the awesome [PLY] as its sole dependency.

 Acknowledgement
 --------------